-- Instructions To Bidders General instructions concerning the bid format, pre-contractual expenses, contract conditions, pre-bid conferences, and other information including language stating that because bids can at times be ambiguous, Foothill Transit reserves the right to request additional information before making an award and also reserves the right to seek clarification from any bidder about any statement in its bid that Foothill Transit finds ambiguous. - 2.
-Submittal Documents (Bid Forms) Required forms to be completed by the bidder and submitted with the bid. - Exhibits (and Scope of Work) These can be documents that display key facts, specifications, maps, report formats, and other important information to clearly define the goods or services needed in order for the bidders to properly respond to the IFB. - 4.
-General Terms and Conditions 5.
-Special Terms and Conditions -

-Provisions unique to each IFB, if applicable, will be included (e.g. Contract Terms These are the general terms and conditions and other provisions (e.g., contract time, special terms of the resulting contract; any modifications to general terms and conditions; milestones; and special payments procedures)- that will form the basis of the contract between Foothill Transit and the successful bidder. - 5.
+- 1. Instructions To Bidders General instructions concerning the bid format, pre-contractual expenses, contract conditions, pre-bid conferences, and other information including language stating that because bids can at times be ambiguous, Foothill Transit reserves the right to request additional information before making an award and also reserves the right to seek clarification from any bidder about any statement in its bid that Foothill Transit finds ambiguous. - 2.
+Submittal Documents (Bid Forms) Required forms to be completed by the bidder and submitted with the bid. - 3.
+Exhibits These can be documents that display key facts, specifications, maps, report formats, and other important information to clearly define the goods or services needed in order for the bidders to properly respond to the IFB. - 4.
+Contract Terms These are the general terms and conditions and other provisions (e.g., contract time, special terms of the resulting contract; any modifications to general terms and conditions; milestones; and special payments procedures) that will form the basis of the contract between Foothill Transit and the successful bidder. - 5.
 Specifications and/or Scope of Work Each IFB will contain specifications and/or a scope of work prepared by the Project Manager that provides a clear and accurate description of the technical requirements for the materials, products, or services being procured.
 The specifications and/or scope of work should only state the actual minimum needs of Foothill Transit and be developed in a manner designed to promote full and open competition.
 At a minimum, the specifications and/or scope of work should address the following areas: - a.
 The specific goods or objectives of the contemplated work.